williamz2198/sep11-freedom-project/blog/entry03.md

 ```
 This code shows the creation of two points to connect the lines to create a shape.
 I also changed the points to create different shapes such as a star and made the words say different things.

-Next, I will try to fix whatever code I couldn't do and create an actual follow camera.
+This is part of the creating a prototype and planing of the Engineering Design Process where I test the concepts of my tool and see which ones I will be able to use one my project.
+I developed skills like How to Google because I have to pick selected topics that would fit with my project.
+I searched things like third person camera and creating movement because it would fit with my idea of an open world game.
+I also developed how to debug.
+I encountered countless errors while trying to code.
+I would use the inspect feature many times trying to figure out which was the error and why it wasn't working.
+Next, I will try to fix whatever code I couldn't do and create an actual follow camera by using [this](https://www.youtube.com/watch?v=UuNPHOJ_V5o) video I found.
 I might also try to import 3d models onto the scene with animations when they move.

 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)